LubeVPN/LubeVPN.github.io/index.md

 5. Find an existing LubeVPN user
 6. Ask the user to sign the FREE CERT

 Finally, functioning as a ticket/pass, the signed FREE CERT can authorize its holder to access a free trial of LubeVPN.
+You can read [more detailed instructions](#%E5%AE%89%E8%A3%9D%E8%88%87%E8%A9%A6%E7%94%A8installation--trial) at the end of this page.

 ## 用戶信息安全<br>User InfoSec